vandriodd/react-and-roll/react-midu/projects/05-shopping-cart/README.md

   **2. Provide the Context.** Wrap components where you want the context available with a Provider component.
 The Provider accepts a prop called value containing the context's value.

   **3. Consume the Context.** Access the context's value within components using the useContext hook.
 This hook takes the context created in step one as an argument and returns its current value.
+- **useReducer:** allows us to manage state in a scalable way.
+It operates by receiving a function that takes the current state and the action to perform.
+From these two parameters, useReducer returns the new state.
+This abstraction of state management is entirely separate from the component, state provider, and custom hooks, facilitating state management in larger and more complex applications.

 > [!IMPORTANT]
 >